-Although the chaos pattern's scale is the largest, its training speed is the slowest because its magnitude of gradients is too small.
-In agreement with our analysis, the regularity and scale of patterns play important roles in the training based on gradient descent.
+Although the chaos pattern's scale is the largest, its training speed is the lowest because the magnitude of its gradients is too small.

+The same trend was also observed with the other more complex datasets.
+We further performed experiments on six datasets, Fashion-MNIST~\cite{xiao2017fashion}, KMNIST~\cite{clanuwat2018KMNIST}, EMNIST/balanced~\cite{cohen2017EMNIST}, EMNIST/bymerge~\cite{cohen2017EMNIST}, STL10~\cite{coates2011STL10}, and SVHN~\cite{netzer2011SVHN}.
+The scales of the LSRS, SSRS, and Chaos patterns on the datasets are the same as those in the experimental settings of the MNIST dataset.
+See \Cref{Tbl_six_datasets} for details.
+The training results in \Cref{six_datasets} all show that the learning of LSRS will be prioritized during training.
+From the above experiments, we see that the regularity and scale of the patterns play important roles in training based on gradient descent.
 For the sequence of learning, regular patterns are prioritized over chaos patterns.
 Moreover, LSRS patterns are prioritized over SSRS patterns.